zhuxiao/asvbm/README.md

     </tr>
   </tbody>
 </table>
-Moreover, for regions with overlapping variations, the quantities of region size ratio and center distance were statistically analyzed to provide a more intuitive presentation of benchmarking information.
+Moreover, for regions with overlapping variations, the quantities of variant size ratio and breakpoint distance were statistically analyzed to provide a more intuitive presentation of benchmarking information.
 Here, only a partial set of results is presented, and more detailed statistical outcomes can be reviewed in the respective files or graphical representations:

 <table>
   <thead>